Your driving record after a car crash in South Carolina

 Many people who have been in car accidents understand that the long-term effects of an accident can be just as costly as immediate losses.
 Being in a car accident may cause your auto insurance carrier to raise your premium, the amount you pay to maintain coverage.
 Typically, a car accident in South Carolina will stay on your insurance record for three years.

 That is three years of additional insurance costs after a car accident, often regardless of fault.
-Your insurance company can even choose to not renew your policy if your driving record has too many traffic violations or accidents.
+Your insurance company can even choose not to renew your policy if your driving record has too many traffic violations or accidents.

 If you have been injured in an accident that was not your fault, the car accident lawyers of Joye Law Firm can help you pursue a claim for your medical bills and related losses.
 We can assist you, just as we have helped others like you across South Carolina for more than 50 years.
 Contact us for a free legal consultation about your car accident today.